How do I post an incident update on my status page?

 - Write a short summary for the title and a longer explanation for the body.

-- Optionally, link the update to one or more specific monitors so readers know exactly what's affected.
+- Optionally, link the update to a specific monitor so readers know exactly what's affected.

 - Publish.